Try These Eid al-Fitr Activities in Your Classroom

 Christy Walters

-Eid al-Fitr—also known as the Festival of Breaking the Fast—is a Muslim holiday that marks the end of the holy month of Ramadan.
-People celebrate this holiday over two or three days with special morning prayers, exchanging gifts, and preparing and eating delicious meals.
+Eid al-Fitr—also called the Festival of Breaking the Fast—is a Muslim holiday that marks the end of Ramadan.
+Celebrated over two or three days, it includes special prayers, gift-giving, and shared meals with family and community members.

 [See how people celebrate Eid al-Fitr with ELA activities](id-ela)

-• First, have students read an article explaining the significance of Eid and the ways Muslims celebrate.
+• First, have students read an article explaining the significance of Eid and how it’s celebrated.

 • Next, assign an interactive video that explains the holy month of Ramadan, which happens before Eid.

-• Finally, add writing practice to your lesson by asking students to create a short story about Eid al-Fitr using what they learned, plus any background knowledge they have on the topic.
+• Finally, ask students to write a short story about Eid al-Fitr using what they learned, plus any background knowledge they have on the topic.

-Level up your writing activity with Newsela Writing, and ask students to complete a personal narrative, informational, or expository writing assignment and get instant, personalized feedback!
+Newsela Knack: Level up your writing activity with Newsela Writing.
+You can assign personal narrative, informational, or expository writing tasks and give students instant, personalized feedback to support revision and growth.

-[Discover the history and traditions of Eid al-Fitr with social studies activities](id-ss)
+[Explore the history and traditions of Eid al-Fitr in social studies](id-ss)

 How do countries around the world acknowledge Eid al-Fitr?